Murray Anderson (Royal Navy officer): Governor of New South Wales

-In November 1935 it was announced that he was to become the Governor of New South Wales, a relatively quieter post.
+In November 1935 it was announced that Anderson was to become the Governor of New South Wales, a relatively quieter post.
 He was invested by King Edward VIII as a Knight Commander of the Order of St Michael and St George on 5 May 1936, and as a Knight of Grace of the Venerable Order of St John of Jerusalem on 23 June 1936.